Nigeria is gearing up for growth in oil, gas sector - SHIN

 By Ediri Ejoh

-THE Managing Director of Samsung Heavy Industries Nigeria (SHIN) Limited, operator of Africa’s leading marine fabrication and integration yard in Lagos, Mr. Jeijin Jeon, has predicted robust economic growth for Nigeria.
+THE Managing Director of Samsung Heavy Industries Nigeria (SHIN) Limited, operator of Africa’s leading marine fabrication and integration yard in Lagos, Mr. Jejin Jeon, has predicted robust economic growth for Nigeria.

 Oando champions knowledge transfer with Kenyan university